zephyrproject-rtos/zephyr/doc/installation/installation_linux_steps.rst

 Linux Installation Steps
 ########################

-Follow the required steps to install the the Tiny Mountain operating system.
+Follow the required steps to install a Zephyr development environment.
 Follow the optional steps to install additional software that might be useful in your development.

 .. toctree::
    :maxdepth: 2